 My biggest mistake: I didn’t have a system.
 Without a process in place, I’d just keep putting it off and promising myself I’d get to it “later.”
 Yeah, right…

-Now I set aside Fridays for exclusively marketing.
+Now I set aside Fridays exclusively for marketing.
 Because I’m able to batch the process and create a lot of content then, I can use automated tools to distribute it throughout the rest of the week.

 The better you can automate your process, the less you’ll have to worry about forcing yourself to market when you’re already overwhelmed.